raginimangla/ski-powder-alert-service/docs/index.md

 ## Authentication

-For v1 of the Powder Alert service, requests do not use any authorization.
+The Powder Alert service requests do not use any authorization.
 All endpoints are available to all users and applications.

 ## Base URL

-All requests to the Powder Alert API should be directed to the base URL: <https://api.powderalert.com>
+All requests to the Powder Alert API should be directed to the base URL: `https://api.powderalert.com`

 This base URL is the root endpoint for all API interactions, with specific resource paths appended to it.

 ## Get Started

 Ready to dive in?
-Start with our [Quick Start Guide](docs/quick-start.md) for a seamless setup experience and your first API call.
+Start with our [Quick Start Guide](docs/quick-start.md) for a seamless setup experience and to make your first API call.

 ## API Reference